 Year 10,000 life expectancy: 500-1000 years / indefinite / radical longevity possible.

 3: Second prime.
-Minimum for pattern, first and smallest stable structure.
+Minimum for structural pattern, first and smallest stable structure.
+Logic or argument thesis–antithesis–synthesis.
+Narrative beginning–middle–end.
 Triangle, trinity, RGB, syntax of stability.

-Incandescent light bulb conversion: App.
-90% of electricity into heat, 10% into light, LED bulb app.
-10% of energy converted into heat, 90% into light.
+Light bulb conversion: Incandescent bulb app.
+90% of electricity converted into heat, 10% into light.
+LED bulbs app.
+10% of energy converted into heat, 90% into light

 Speed of light: 300.000 km per second.